-- The School will implement its responsibilities for safer recruitment strategies as recommended in Keeping Children safe in Education 2019 and Bromley Safeguarding Children Partnership 'Managing allegations against a professional' 2017. - This will include appropriate training for the Headteacher and others who recruit and select staff and volunteers.
-These staff will attend, or complete online, appropriate training from a respected provider e.g Bromley Safeguarding Children Partnership or NSPCC. - As part of the Safer Recruitment process all staff being offered positions within the school will have their offers made subject to an enhanced DBS check and Disqualification by Association declaration. - These checks will be renewed every three years.
+- The Trust will implement its responsibilities for Safer Recruitment strategies as recommended in Keeping Children safe in Education 2020 and Bromley Safeguarding Children Partnership 'Managing allegations against a professional' 2017. - This will include appropriate Safer Recruitment training for appropriate staff.
+These staff will attend, or complete online, appropriate training from a respected provider e.g Bromley Safeguarding Children Partnership or NSPCC. - As part of the Safer Recruitment process all staff being offered positions within the school will have their offers made subject to the necessary pre-employment checks relevant to their role this includes but is not limited to: a satisfactory enhanced DBS disclosure check, proof of right to live and work in the United Kingdom, medical clearance from the Academy Trust's Occupational Health Physician, satisfactory evidence of qualifications and professional registration, and references that are satisfactory to the Academy Trust.